 - Through the Filling the Research Gap programme, a sub-programme of the Carbon Farming Futures programme, $17 million is being invested in soil carbon projects.
 These projects are examining a wide range of alternative methods for increasing soil carbon and are investigating measuring and monitoring techniques for carbon in Australian soils to deliver practical strategies for farmers to increase soil carbon.

 - The Department is contributing $53.36 million to the Australian Government Reef Programme, principally for Water Quality Grants to provide incentives for sugar cane growers and beef producers to improve land management practices to reduce sediment, nutrients and pesticides lost to the reef lagoon.
-The Department has published a report to inform discussion of funding priorities for the current Reef Water Quality Protection Plan PDF [5.8 MB].
+The Department has published a report to inform discussion of funding priorities for the current Reef Water Quality Protection Plan PDF [5.8 MB, 90 pages].

 The department's portfolio rural research and development corporations (RDCs) provided $24 million of the estimated $124 million spent on soils RD&E in Australia in 2010–11.
 The RDCs are also researching a number of management practices to provide advice to farmers on improving soil management.
 These include: